Workers' compensation insurance is designed to benefit both employers and their employees.

 Reduction in financial liability is the biggest benefit of workers' comp insurance for an employer.
 Without coverage, employers would be responsible for the cost of an ill or injured employee's medical expenses, rehabilitation, and lost wages.

-The average cost of an on-the-job accident claim is $7,453.
-With workers' comp insurance, covers anywhere from a large portion to all incident-related worker expenses.
+According to Pinnacol claims data, the average cost of an on-the-job accident claim in 2023 was $9,861 per closed claim.
+Workers' comp insurance covers anywhere from a large portion to all incident-related worker expenses.
 For a small business, that's a significant amount compared to out-of-pocket.

 How much does workers' comp cost?